Skolem Meets Bateman-Horn

-In terms of proof techniques, a major difference between the present paper and~\cite{LucaOW22} is that the latter used an existing upper bound of~\cite{SchlickeweiS00} on the number of solutions of a certain class of exponential Diophantine equations.
+In terms of proof techniques, a major difference between the present paper and~\cite{LucaOW22} is that the latter used an existing upper bound of~\cite{SchlickeweiS00} on the number of solutions of a certain class of exponential Diophantine equations to bound the number of solutions of the companion equation.
 To handle the case of non-simple LRS it appears that one cannot use existing results ``off the shelf'' and must instead adapt the techniques of~\cite{AV09,ESS,SchlickeweiS00} to our setting.
 This is the subject of Section~\ref{sec:2}, while Section~\ref{sec:density} analyses the density of the set $\mathcal S$.